Jacques Le Marois History: The milers' Arc

 Sponsorship

-In 1980, Stavros Niarchos brought all his “European” horses to Fresnay-le-Buffard, which is situated in the Orne region in the Neuvy-au-Houlme commune a few kilometres from Falaise.
+In 1980, Stavros Niarchos brought all his “European” horses to Fresnay-le-Buffard, situated in the Orne region in the Neuvy-au-Houlme commune a few kilometres from Falaise.
 This heralded a programme of modernisation at the farm.
-The newcomer proved to be just as successful as his illustrious predecessor with the famous Niarchos colours (blue silks, Saint Andrew’s cross, light blue striped sleeves and white cap) first past the post no less than 9 times between 1987 and 2018 in the Prix Jacques Le Marois and 4 times (1993, 1998, 2002, 2018) in the Prix du Jockey Club.
-Also associated with the Niarchos Family is Whipper, the winner of the Prix Jacques Le Marois 2004, bred by Flaxman Holding – the trade name of numerous horses from the family – and sold to them as a foal by Robert-C. Strauss.
+The newcomer proved to be just as successful as his illustrious predecessor with the famous Niarchos colours (blue silks, Saint Andrew’s cross, light blue striped sleeves and white cap) first past the post no less than nine times between 1987 and 2018 in the Prix Jacques Le Marois and four times (1993, 1998, 2002, 2018) in the Prix du Jockey Club.
+Also associated with the Niarchos Family is Whipper, the Prix Jacques Le Marois 2004 winner, bred by Flaxman Holding – the trade name of numerous horses from the family – and sold to them as a foal by Robert-C. Strauss.

 Foreign winners